BZoennchen/supercollider-book/_build/html/_sources/chapters/preamble/heidegger.md

 The origin of Mark Fisher's *Capitalist Realism* is not so much capitalism but a *functional differentiated society*.
 Of course, capitalism plays a huge role in shaping our social systems.
 Heidegger, on the other hand, might attribute capitalism and Luhmann's *functional differentiation* to the *essence of technology*.
+These are different perspectives on our modern and technology driven society.

 >A success is that type of consequence that itself remains assigned to the yielding of further consequences. -- Martin Heidegger